xiph/awcy/README.md

 ]
 ```

+Each worker must have a unique work root - usually local storage on the worker.
+One worker is intended to be one physical machine or VM.
+For testing purposes, one machine can act as multiple workers, but the work_root must be independent.
+The media path is read-only and can be shared, e.g. via NFS.

 Run database format
 ===
 The runs/ directory will contain all of the output files generated from a job.
 There is a info.json file that specifies what options were used by that particular run.
 Here is an example of an info.json file: